mverboom/build/BUILD.md

 `[REQUIRED] [REQUIRED DISTRO] [REQUIRED DISTRO RELEASE]` (optional)

-This section can contain a single line of space seperated package names that need to be installed before the build is attempted.
+This section can contain a single line of space separated package names that need to be installed before the build is attempted.

 It is possible to have multiple sections present in the recipe as long as they don't have the same name.
 The order in which the section is used is: